New Zealand Rugby backs plan to sell stake in All Blacks to US investors - RFI

 Under the deal, Silver Lake will pay $280 million for a 12.5 percent stake in New Zealand Rugby's commercial rights, and the right to negotiate merchandise and broadcast deals worldwide.

-The focus of the deal is the All Blacks, the three-time world champions recognised globally as rugby's most potent brand.
+The focus for the Americans is the All Blacks, the three-time world champions recognised globally as rugby's most potent brand.

 Robinson said the coronavirus pandemic hit NZR's already strained finances so hard that at one point the governing body's survival was at stake.